 CBD has many different health benefits when consumed ranging from anxiety relief to pain relief.
-CBD also will not give you any type of high feeling, but it will make you feel calm and relaxed.
+A CBD tincture also will not give you any type of high feeling, but it will make you feel calm and relaxed.
 With research on CBD and hemp recent laws have made it easier to produce and sell CBD products with less than .3% THC in the United States.
 As a result, CBD doesn’t face the same legal obstacles as THC and can be sold all over the country.

 THC on the other hand can only be sold in certain states that allow legal cannabis.
-THC tinctures are just like consuming marijuana edibles, so you will get that magical high feeling cannabis is famous for.
+THC tinctures are just like consuming firecracker marijuana edibles, so you will get that magical high feeling cannabis is famous for.
 THC tinctures also have many health benefits and can help with pain, anxiety, inflammation and many other ailments.
 Not only do they get you high, but they help heal your body as well.

 Moral of the story, know what you’re buying!

 Now that you know what a cannabis tincture is and you understand how it is consumed, we can show you how to make your own!

 At a minimum, you’ll want the following ingredients and equipment to make a cannabis tincture:

 - A half ounce of cannabis flowers or trim.

 - Glass dropper bottles

 - Oven-safe pan